Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzureRmFirewall.md

 ```

 ### -VirtualNetworkName
-Specifies the name of the virtual network for which secure gateway will be deployed.
-Virtual network and secure gateway must belong to the same resource group.
+Specifies the name of the virtual network for which the Firewall will be deployed.
+Virtual network and Firewall must belong to the same resource group.

 ```yaml
 Type: String